The Publishers' Guide to Ad Revenue

 DEMAND

 Demand refers to the buyers — brands, advertisers, agencies, and similar entities — who may purchase your ad inventory.
-Demand can come from supply-side platforms (SSPs), ad exchanges, ad networks, and direct sales.
+Demand can come from supply-side platforms (SSPs), ad exchanges, ad networks, demand-side platforms (DSPs), and direct sales.
 As a general rule of thumb, having broad demand for your inventory means you will make more revenue.

 PRICE FLOOR